The Quadrant Reporting feature takes the guesswork out of productivity measures.

 9. Include or exclude outliers in your data through the Show Outliers toggle.

-10. To save your changes, select the green Apply Filters button.
-This will reload your Quadrant report using the newly selected filters.
+10. Select the Apply Filters button to update the Quadrant with your filter changes.
+Applying filters will reload your Quadrant report with the newly selected filters.

 Input?
 Output?
 What Am I Seeing?

-The Quadrant is based on the cross section of Activity Scores vs Objective Scores.
+The Quadrant is, by default, based on the cross section of Activity Scores vs Objective Scores.

 The level of input is based on Activity Scores.
 What level of work is a User inputting on a daily basis?